Using filepath

 R[UN]PATH Modification

-LIEF provides all the facilities to manipulate binary’s RPATH/RUNPATH.
+LIEF provides comprehensive facilities for manipulating a binary’s RPATH/RUNPATH.

 DT_RPATH vs DT_RUNPATH

-DT_RPATH and DT_RUNPATH are both dynamic tags that are used to specify runtime library search paths.
+DT_RPATH and DT_RUNPATH are both dynamic tags used to specify runtime library search paths.

-The DT_RPATH is now considered as legacy since it does not respect the precedence of the LD_LIBRARY_PATH environment variable.
-This means that if the LD_LIBRARY_PATH is set to a valid directory where the library can be found, it will be ignored in favor of the DT_RPATH value.
-Therefore, the DT_RUNPATH tag should be prefered DT_RPATH.
+DT_RPATH is now considered legacy because it does not respect the precedence of the LD_LIBRARY_PATH environment variable.
+This means that if LD_LIBRARY_PATH is set to a valid directory where the library can be found, it will be ignored in favor of the DT_RPATH value.
+Therefore, the DT_RUNPATH tag should be preferred over DT_RPATH.

 The RPATH/RUNPATH modifications supported by LIEF include: